jgmullor/AzureDistributionBundle/README.md

 * Writing cache and log-files into a writable directory.
 (Done)
 * Management of dev-fabric startup/cleanup during development
 * Distributed sessions (through pdo/sqlsrv, Doctrine DBAL + sqlsrv or Windows Azure Table)
+* Specific 'azure' environment that is inherits from prod.
 * Deploying assets to Azure Blob Storage
 * Aid for generation remote desktop usables instances and other common configuration options for ServiceDefinition.csdef and ServiceConfiguration.cscfg
 * Wrapper API for access to Azure Globals such as RoleId etc.
 * Logging to a central server/blob storage.
 * Diagnostics
 * Startup installation of vendors through Composer
-* Special azureprod environment that is different from prod.

 Why is this Symfony specific?
 Generic deployment of PHP applications on Azure requires alot more work, because you can't rely on the conventions of the framework.
 This bundle makes the Azure experience very smooth, no details about Azure deployment are necessary to get started.